slds-lmu/msc_2022_loibl_thesis/README.md

     │   |   ├── insurance_use_case/             # Location where figures for insurance use case are stored (generation is in another private repo)
     └── README.md

+To reproduce the simulation studies:
+1. Install all required packages install.packages(c("R6", "BBmisc", "stringr", "tidyverse", "rlist", "mgcv", "mvtnorm", "data.table", "dplyr", "ggplot2", "ggpubr", "batchtools", "glmnet", "quantreg", "splines", "partitions", "partykit", "checkmate", "mlr3", "mlr3learners", "mlr3measures", "mlr3pipelines", "mlr3tuning", "caTools", "igraph", "fossil", "kableExtra))
-To reproduce the simulation studies run the files "batchtools_....R" in the simulations folder.
+2. Generate and run batchtools experiments with the files "batchtools_....R" in the simulations folder.
-Afterwards run the file "analyse_....R" in the simulations folder, to aggregate the data and create the figures shown in the thesis.
+3. Run the files "analyse_....R" in the simulations folder to aggregate the data and create the figures shown in the thesis.

 To fit a single slim tree, source the file "tree_splitting_slim.R" and run the function compute_tree_slim(...).
 A description of the input parameters can be found in the file "tree_splitting_slim.R"